PerrySelensol/PerrySelensol.github.io/docs/models/model_part/full2.md

 PartVisible = models.player.Root.Head:getVisible()
 ```

 Gets the visibility of the model part.
-The values corresponds to the value passed in `setVisible()`, and by default is whether or not it is shown in Blockbench.
+The value corresponds to the value passed in `setVisible()`, and by default is whether or not it is shown in Blockbench.

 ### Return Value